Identity Document for Criminal History Checks

 • Credit reference check

-• Australian secondary or tertiary student photo identity document
+• Australian secondary or tertiary student photo identity card

 • Certified academic transcript from an Australian university